KerorinNorthFox/osu-framework-wiki-ja/Bindable-Flow.md

 ```
 var x = new Bindable<int>();

-x.ValueChanged += newValue => Assert.IsTrue(newValue == 2);
+x.ValueChanged += val => Assert.IsTrue(val.NewValue == 2);
 x.Value = 2;
 ```

-In some scenarios it may be desirable to have the `ValueChanged` delegate invoked once after being set.
+In some scenarios it may be desirable to have the `ValueChanged` delegate invoked once after being set up.
 It is possible to achieve this in two ways:

 ```
 var x = new Bindable<int>();